japananh/nana-coder/ckxm48ai4016d71s1hc3f32jq.md

 Example 2 is similar to the one above, but instead of 9 PM to 10 PM, it is 3 AM to 4 AM.

-What is MC?
+What is MR?
 It is a benefit you get after an hour of practicing IELTS.
 You'll be sleepy, so you might not finish 10 exercises.
 Maybe 7.
 MR is 7 exercises.

-What is MR?
+What is MC?
 It is a cost you pay after an hour of practicing IETLS.
 You stay up very late, your cost is very high.
 You might wake up languidly the next morning and couldn't focus on anything.

 In that situation, you should NOT stay up late to practice IELTS because of MR < MC.

+# Conclusion

 MR and MC always exist in most situations.
-To make a better decision, ou should determine them quickly.
+To make a better decision, you should determine them quickly.

 > Always compare MR with MC when making decisions on when.